vasyutin/smacro/README.md

 sudo make install
 ```

 ### Windows

 The executable file for Windows can be downloaded at https://github.com/vasyutin/smacro/releases.
 The file is distributed as a ZIP archive.
 Extract the executable from the archive and put it in the directory that is listed in your PATH environment variable, to ensure that it can be called from a command prompt.

 #### Build with MinGW

-To build SMACRO from sources you have to clone the repo or or download the sources from the project's releases pages (https://github.com/vasyutin/smacro/releases) and unzip them.
+Clone the repo or download the sources from the project's releases pages (https://github.com/vasyutin/smacro/releases) and unzip them.
+Chdir to `/projects/gcc` and run

-### Build with MinGW

-Chdir to *\<ProjectRoot\>\\projects\\mingw* and run

 ```sh
 mingw32-make
 ```

-The compiled binary is placed in the folder *\<ProjectRoot\>\\build\\release* and named *smacro.exe*.
-To use it put it in the directory is listed in your *PATH* environment variable.
+The compiled binary is placed in the folder `/build/release` and named `smacro.exe*` To use it put it in the directory is listed in your `PATH` environment variable.

 ### Build with Visual Studio

-By now I supply solution (.sln) with the project files (.vcproj) files for Visual Studio 2015 Community Edition.
-To build the software open the solution file *\<ProjectRoot\>\\projects\\VS2015\\smacro.sln* and start the build process.
-The compiled binaries will be placed in the folder *\<ProjectRoot\>\build\Platform\Configuration*, where the *Platform* is 'Win32' or 'x64' and the *Configuration* is 'Debug' or 'Release'.
-To run the program outside Visual Studio, you have to copy the result binary file *smacro.exe* to the folder, which is added to your *PATH* environment variable.

-The sources are nothing than pure C++ thus the project can be opened in compiled in the newer version of Visual Studio.
+Clone the repo or download the sources from the project's releases pages (https://github.com/vasyutin/smacro/releases) and unzip them.
+Open the solution `/projects/vs2022/smacro.sln` in Visual Studio.
+Select `Release` configuration and run build.
+The compiled binary is placed in the folder `/build/x64/Release` and named `smacro.exe` To use it put it in the directory is listed in your `PATH` environment variable.

 ## License